 Heat pumps do not create heat through the burning of fossil fuels or resistance like the conventional electric heaters.
-A heat pump relies on external power to fulfill the task of transferring the heat from the source to the heat sink, that is, the conditioned space.
+A heat pump relies on external power to fulfil the task of transferring the heat from the source to the heat sink, that is, the conditioned space.
 It makes the warm space warmer and the cool space cooler.
-This is exactly what you need for heating or cooling your space.
+This is exactly what you need for heating or cooling your room.
 The typical design of a heat pump involves four main components:

 - a condenser